-The table below looks at the prevalence of the term Billing in contract job vacancies advertised in Worthing.
-Included is a benchmarking guide to the contractor rates offered in vacancies that have cited Billing over the 6 months to 24 April 2024 with a comparison to the same period over the previous 2 years.
+The table below looks at the prevalence of the term Billing in contract job vacancies in Worthing.
+Included is a benchmarking guide to the contractor rates offered in vacancies that cited Billing over the 6 months leading up to 18 September 2025, comparing them to the same period in the previous two years.

-Billing is in the General Skills category.
-The following table is for comparison with the above and provides summary statistics for all contract job vacancies advertised in Worthing with a requirement for common skills.
+Billing falls under the General Skills category.
+For comparison with the information above, the following table provides summary statistics for all contract job vacancies requiring common skills in Worthing.

 Contract vacancies with a requirement for common skills